llimllib/obsidian-archive/programming/graphics programming/WebGPU.md

 In the end he uses a compute shader to write a 2d canvas demo - the compute shader is calculating the position and handling collisions for thousands of balls, while there is a regular old canvas 2d renderer.
 Super neat!

-WebGPU is as of right now only available on FF and Chrome behind a flag, and the API is not yet set.
+WebGPU is as of right now only available on Chrome, and on firefox and safari behind developer flags.